-In September, a royal decree was issued, which mandated the Authority for Data and Artificial Intelligence formation and the National Centre for Artificial Intelligence.
+Simultaneously, in September, the King issued a royal decree on the topic.
+The decree mandated the Authority for Data and Artificial Intelligence formation along with the National Centre for Artificial Intelligence.

 The government is playing its part by providing infrastructure and monetary support.
-It has also made the country more accessible to foreign business associates by offering visas efficiently and funding the resources for developing the youths.
+It has also made the country more accessible to foreign business associates.
+By offering visas efficiently and funding the resources for developing the youths, it is inviting growth.

-The fact that the capital funding from start-ups rose from $7 million in 2015 to a monumental $152 million in 2020proves that Saudi Arabia is definitely on the right track in the race to become the most prominent tech hub globally.
+The fact that the capital funding from start-ups rose from $7 million in 2015 to a monumental $152 million in 2020 proves that Saudi Arabia is on the right track in the race to become the most prominent tech hub globally.

-Even though the pandemic COVID-19 crippled the whole world, it did not stop any investments from flowing into Financial Technology, e-commerce, and start-ups related to Artificial Intelligence as such.
+Even though the COVID-19 pandemic affected the whole world, it did not stop any investments.
+Investments and growth into Financial Technology, e-commerce, and start-ups related to Artificial Intelligence have continued the same.

-The development of this technology can improve healthcare and business potential and also help to establish smart cities.
+The development of this technology can improve healthcare and business potential and help establish smart cities.
 The investment of Saudi Arabia in 5G technology is currently the highest in the world.

-Another potential sector with many opportunities is the gaming industry.
-It is evaluated to be around $5 billion—close to 14 percent of all the gamers in the world hail from Saudi Arabia.
+Another potential sector with a lot of opportunities is the gaming industry.
+It is evaluated to be around $5 billion.
+Close to 14 percent of all the gamers in the world hail from Saudi Arabia.

 However, the games that they specialize in have international developers.
 Therefore, there has been a recent promotion in developing local games with substantial funds pouring in that direction.

-The small and medium-sized enterprises (SME) have also been given the necessary impetus with the vision of raising the GDP coming from it from 20% to 35% by 2030, which is another aspect laid down for the Vision 2030 project.
+Small and medium-sized enterprises (SMEs) have also been given the necessary impetus.
+The kingdom has planned to raise the GDP coming from it from 20% to 35% by 2030 under the Vision 2030.